 Malaga on the Costa Del Sol is one of my favourite cities.
 It’s a melting pot of cultures.
 There has been a commercial centre here since the year 7BC, and over the centuries it’s been occupied by the Romans, the Moors, and the Christians.
 Evidence of all of these civilisations and cultures can be seen throughout the city.

 Like any big city, there are lots of things to do here.
-Hannah and I spent a Saturday afternoon coming up with our five favourite things to do on a tight budget.
+I spent a Saturday afternoon coming up with five things to do on a tight budget.
 In this post you will find lots of photos which I hope you will enjoy.
 If you’ve never visited Malaga, you should get a flavour for the city here.
 If you have, I expect that reading this will make you want to return!

 The Roman Amphitheatre

-The first stop on our afternoon out was the Roman amphitheatre.
+The first stop on my afternoon out was the Roman amphitheatre.
 The Teatro Romano is one of the oldest sites in Malaga.
 It was built by the Emperor Augustus in the 1st century BC, and remained in use until the third century.
 When the Moors occupied the city, much of the stone was removed and used to build the Alcazaba which sits on the hill behind the theatre.
 Over time it became buried and forgotten about.

 The amphitheatre was rediscovered in 1951, and opened to the public in 2011.